btc-vision/opnet-node/docs/in-progress/MineableUTXOs.md

 - We generate a mineable UTXO on Bitcoin (or other compatible chains) that requires a cryptographic SHA-1 collision.
 - Excess fees go into that challenge script instead of being burned.
 - Anyone can attempt to solve the collision challenge.
-- If they find distinct preimages with the same hash, they can claim (spend) funds, effectively “mining” the UTXO and improving OP_NET security by creating checkpoints when a collision is found.
+- If they find distinct preimages with the same hash, they can claim (spend) funds, effectively "mining" the UTXO and improving OP_NET security by creating checkpoints when a collision is found.

 This setup incentivizes miners (and the broader community) to attempt challenge solutions, effectively returning locked